- Project: Movement program

 - Supported since 2013

-Since 1986, the Network Family and Birth in Munich offers services for women, families and children.
-All of their offers are aimed at supporting people in their perception of their self-responsibility.
+Since 1986, the Network Birth and Family (registered association) in Munich offers services for women, families and children.
+All of their offers are aimed at supporting people in their self-perception of their self-reliance.

 Moving Child supports several preventative medical services in the framework of the network.
 These include group activities, such as courses on “exercise and relaxation”, “breathing and voice”, dance therapy courses, offers for the pelvic base and body posture, gyrokinesis and creative classes in the form of art therapy.

-Moving Child finances therapist fees and the furnishing of the rooms as well as smaller purchases (e.g., swim passes of the Stadtwerke München).
+Moving Child finances therapist fees and the furnishing of the rooms as well as smaller purchases (e.g. swim passes).

 “Not only through our own studies, but also in our day-to-day life, we have experienced that intensive preventative medical measures have a very positive effect on the individual women and their children.
 We also notice these effects through better mood, improved concentration and reduced periods of absence in the workplace.”

-On a voluntary basis Anna Schulz-Dornburg offers dance therapy within the framework of health promotion in the Network Birth and Family on a voluntary basis.
+Moving Child director Anna Schulz-Dornburg offers dance therapy within the framework of health promotion in the Network Birth and Family on a voluntary basis.
 Her thesis work entitled “Die Würde bewahren (Preserving Dignity)” describes her experiences in the period from 2013 to 2017 within this project.
 You can view her thesis on Dance Therapy Training (diploma thesis) here.